 An open space designed and equipped for the recreation of children.
-A playground should be fenced and may include an open shelter.
 Playgrounds shall be interspersed within primarily residential areas and may be placed within a block.
 Playgrounds may be included within larger parks and open spaces.
 There shall be no minimum or maximum size.
 For more detail on playground requirements please refer to NBMC 17.25.060.